 Information contained in this College Catalog is correct at the time of publishing.
 However, this Catalog should not be considered a contract between Lake Michigan College and any student.
 Lake Michigan College reserves the right to make changes to the information contained herein without notice or obligation.
 Please visit lakemichigancollege.edu for the most current information.

-Academic Calendar 2017-2018
+Academic Calendar 2018-2019

 Lake Michigan College has two semesters and an optional summer term.
 Fall and Spring semesters and Summer term are each fourteen (14) weeks.
-Each may offer a variety of class session lengths: fourteen (14) weeks, seven (7) weeks, and five (5) weeks; the summer term also offers ten (10)-week class sessions.
+Each may offer a variety of class session lengths: fourteen (14) weeks, seven (7) weeks, and five (5) weeks; the summer term also offers a ten (10)-week class session.
 Any course which is less than fourteen (14) weeks in length, except clinical-based courses, is taught in an accelerated format.
+This calendar is subject to change.
+Visit lakemichigancollege.edu/calendar for current information.